airblast-dev/vshieldpy/README.md

 ### Examples:

 #### REPL:
-Example for creating a client and sending a request to check stock statuses.
+Example for creating a client and sending a request to check the accounts current balance.

 ```python-repl
 >>> # For use via the repl, "python -m asyncio" is more practical since its easier to use with async functions.